goku1r0aaa/Dig-Roblox-Group-Finder/README.md

 # Dig Finder

 Dig Finder is a Python script for scanning Roblox groups to identify "ownerless" groups.
-The script uses the Roblox APIs to check group statuses and sends notifications via a webhook for groups that are ownerless and allow public entry.
+The script can get until the 2 million scans per minute for free, and please star that repo!

 ![Screenshot_19](https://github.com/user-attachments/assets/bfcd6392-24df-4c1e-ba4a-29799820e4de)